Juvoo/WordleHelper/README.md

 # WordleHelper

-Chrome Extension/Firefox Add-on that blocks the user from typing letters that have been marked as absent in Wordle
+Chrome Extension/Firefox Add-on that blocks the user from typing letters that have been marked as absent in Wordle.

 Install: